 Not surprisingly, the Project G made quite a splash.
 Playboy featured it in the June 1964 issue alongside the newly introduced Ford Mustang.
 Hugh Hefner placed one in the Playboy Mansion.
 Frank Sinatra got one for himself and gave a few more to his pals.
 In September, the Project G won a silver medal at the 13th Milan Triennale Exhibition of Decorative and Industrial Arts and Architecture.

 In 1965, it was featured in two Hollywood films, I’ll Take Sweden and Marriage on the Rocks.
+Three years later one appeared in season 1, episode 23 of Mannix.
 The Project G was initially conceived as for a limited run as an attention-getting halo model; but despite the lofty price, nearly 400 units were ultimately built and sold from 1964 through 1967.

 In 1966, the Project G was joined by a slightly smaller and less expensive G2 designed by Al Faux.
 The new model was a bit shorter; mostly due to the reduced-diameter sound globes, which shrank from 18 to 13 inches (46 to 33 cm) in size.
 For increased placement flexibility, the G2 speakers and brackets could be removed and the globes positioned elsewhere.

 The new smaller globes were more robust and dent-resistant, being fabricated of cast rather than spun aluminium, though they no longer featured the intriguing moiré pattern generated by the offset perforations of the previous dual-layer shells.